cdcq/MATCAL/README.md

 Actually, this is just a little tool that can make operation including matrix addition, subtraction, multiplication, division and inverse.
 More functions will be added later.

+Compared witch MATLAB, The most important advantage of MATCAL is that the elements of Matrices are fractions, which are used at homework more, but not floating point numbers, which are always used at engineering.

-MATLAB is surely better than this project.
-Nevertheless, if you just want to finish your homework, a little exe of few megabytes is really enough.
+After all, if you just want to finish your homework, a little exe of few megabytes is really enough.
 Isn't it?